Resources

 Practical tools and frameworks you can use in your own work.

-Designing and Conducting Focus Groups
+Download PDFDesigning and Conducting Focus Groups

 A comprehensive guide covering the full process of planning and running focus groups, both in-person and virtual.
 Includes practical templates for run sheets, consent forms, and technical checklists.
+Focus groups are one of the research methods we use regularly across our evaluation and co-design work.

 Download PDFIntroduction to Qualitative Data Analysis

 A practical guide to thematic analysis for researchers and evaluators.
 Covers working with interviews, focus groups, and surveys, plus tips on coding, developing themes, using quotes effectively, and common mistakes to avoid.
+A useful companion to our evaluation services.

 Download PDF